Viir/bots/guide/testing-an-app-using-simulations.md

 The simplest type of simulation is replaying a session.
 This is a kind of off-policy simulation, which means the app's output is not fed back into the simulation.

 To create a simulation by session replay, we only need the recording of a session as input.
-Here we can use a session archive as we get it from the [export function in DevTools](https://to.botengine.org/guide/how-to-report-an-issue-with-an-app-or-request-a-new-feature).
+Here we can use a session archive as we get it from the [export function in DevTools](https://to.botlab.org/guide/how-to-report-an-issue-with-an-app-or-request-a-new-feature).

-We can start a session replay by using the `botengine  simulate-run` command with the `--replay-session` option.
+We can start a session replay by using the `botlab  simulate-run` command with the `--replay-session` option.
 We use the `--replay-session` to point to the file containing the session recording archive.
-After the `--replay-session` option, we add the path to the app program code, the same way as with the `botengine  run` command.
+After the `--replay-session` option, we add the path to the app program code, the same way as with the `botlab  run` command.
 Here is an example of the final command as we can run it in the Windows Command Prompt:

 ```
-botengine  simulate-run  --replay-session="C:\Users\John\Downloads\session-2020-08-04T06-44-41-3bfe2b.zip"  https://github.com/Viir/bots/tree/1ab3cf1de8bfbedd22641f1d9918f0188894e013/implement/applications/eve-online/eve-online-combat-anomaly-bot
+botlab  simulate-run  --replay-session="C:\Users\John\Downloads\session-2020-08-04T06-44-41-3bfe2b.zip"  https://github.com/Viir/bots/tree/1ab3cf1de8bfbedd22641f1d9918f0188894e013/implement/applications/eve-online/eve-online-combat-anomaly-bot
 ```

 ![command to simulate-run in Command Prompt](./image/2020-08-08-simulate-run-cmd.png)